 To qualify for consideration, the candidate must be an incoming freshman to a New England college or university (in the states of Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont), live in one of the five boroughs of New York City, and be in need of financial aid.
 Many factors are taken into consideration when selecting scholarship award recipients, but need and merit are paramount.

-The 2017 NES Scholarship Application is now available for submission.
+The 2018 NES Scholarship Application will be available here.

 The NES Scholarship Program is administered by a Scholarship Committee who reviews the applications and then contacts candidates for an interview with the Committee.
 Students are notified with a decision once all applicants have been interviewed.
 Scholarship funds are issued directly to the college or university each semester.
 Recent scholarship award recipients have attended Bates College, Brown University, Bowdoin College, Harvard University, MIT, Middlebury College, Northeastern, Trinity College, Wellesley College, Williams College, and Wheaton College.

 The NES Scholarship Program is funded through contributions from members, annual dues and fundraising events.
 Additional funding comes from private foundations and corporations, primarily through matching gift programs.
 NES is a 501(c)(3) organization and contributions are tax deductible to the extent allowed by law.

 The continued success of the NES Scholarship Program is due to the solid foundation of a membership committed to the support of its scholars.
 By helping bright and talented students access higher education, NES helps these young scholars achieve their full potential for independence and productivity, and by funding education, NES also invests in the future of the community at large.
 To learn more about about the positive impact that NES Scholarships have on their recipients, read Words from Our Scholars.
 There are many ways that you can contribute to the success of the NES Scholarship Program.
 Learn more here.